HouseTrip/housetrip.github.com/_posts/2014-03-16-rack-timer.md

 time logging, the injects itself in the next middleware down the stack (conventionally, `@app`).

-At runtime, the `call` wrappers will transparently call the orignally `call` then output timing information.
+At runtime, the `call` wrappers will transparently call the originally `call` then output timing information.

 ## Outcomes

-Within our biggest app, we let 40 out of 520 workers work with the `Borg` in place until they'd collected information about 10,000 requests—enough to provide us with statistically significant data.
+Within our biggest application, we let 40 out of 520 workers work with the `Borg` in place until they'd collected information about 10,000 requests—enough to provide us with statistically significant data.

 With `rack-timer` defaults, logs go to standard error, i.e. Apache's `error.log`.
-We grabbed those, grepped for the timer's output, whipped some `sed(1)` magic along the lines of
+We grabbed those, grep'd for the timer's output, whipped some `sed(1)` magic along the lines of

     $ bzcat error.web[1-4].bz2 | \